Who is Professor Tim Noakes and what is the “Tim Noakes Diet”?

 To me, (and to many people it seems) this makes diets like Paleo longer lasting and more “real world”.
 Yes, that’s quite a statement to make, but think about who was “here” first.
 Paleo has been around for decades now, and while the Noakes diet and Banting are very similar in that they promote anti-inflammatory food consumption, the removal of high carb foods and the eating of fat, their research is still quite small in number when compared to all that has been done in the name of Paleo.

 I have received quite a few emails now from people asking for diet advice after trying “the Noakes diet” and there are some patterns I have noticed emerging.

-- Dairy.
-Tim advises that people can eat as much high fat dairy as they like, or at least that is how people interpret his teachings.
+Tim advises that people following the Tim Noakes Diet can eat as much high fat dairy as they like, or at least that is how people interpret his teachings.
 I honestly don’t recommend eating lots of dairy due to it’s massive insulinogenic effects.
 If weight loss is key, dairy shouldn’t be part of your diet in any large amounts.

 - People just don’t trust him or the Tim Noakes diet…This one has been quite surprising to me as if ever there was someone who has been out in the open and attempting to teach people that common high carbohydrate, grain stuffed diets are bad for health it would be Tim Noakes.
 Yes, he may have had his fair share of criticism (he always has), but that doesn’t mean his motives aren’t to help people or to get rich.
 It seems strange that people assume that because his book “The Real Meal Revolution” is doing very, very well that it immediately makes him less credible or out to get their money.
 Some recipes in the book don’t work as intended, I must admit, and that could be due to it being put together in six short weeks, but I 100% stand behind the “fight” Tim Noakes has brought to the world.